 Are you desperate to find a way to stop it as fast as humanly possible?

 You’re not alone.

-Anxiety tremors, shaking and shivering are common symptoms of anxiety and high stress levels.
+Anxiety tremors, shaking and shivering are common symptoms of anxiety and panic disorders and high stress levels.

 The problem is: